-In addition, at least one time per year, Franklin's DSSS will conduct and document fire drills for each building to assess the evacuation procedures currently in place for each building.
+In addition, at least one time per year, Franklin's DSSS will conduct and document at least one fire drill to assess evacuation procedures.
 This drill also allows University officials the opportunity to evaluate rally point locations as to their size and suitability.